EnMasseProject/enmasse-workshop/README.md

-# enmasse-workshop
+# EnMasse Workshop
-Workshop stuff about using EnMasse.
-In this workshop you will deploy EnMasse, Spark and an IoT sensor simulator.
-You gain insight into deploying and operating an EnMasse cluster, and connect it to a Spark cluster for analyzing the sensor data.
+In this workshop you will deploy [EnMasse](http://enmasse.io/), [Apache Spark](https://spark.apache.org/) and an IoT sensors simulator.
+You gain insight into deploying and operating an EnMasse cluster, and connect it to a Spark cluster for analyzing the sensors data.

 ## Setting up